arnamoy10/anomaly_smarking/README.md

     Authorization:Bearer xxxxx

 10. Voila, xxxxx is the value you have to set in your environment variable

+PS- if you are planning to run analysis on a year beyond 2015-2017 (which somebody will do in future), you need to add a file called holidays\<year\>. e.g holidays2018 for holidays in 2018.
+Please check the other holiday filed for the formatiing info.

 Please send an email to arnamoyb@ece.utoronto.ca if you have questions/ concerns.